mout/mout/doc/mdown/object.md

 ## deepMixIn(target, ...objects):Object

-Mixes objects into the target object, recursively mixing child objects also.
+Mixes objects into the target object, recursively mixing existing child objects also.

 Returns the target object.
-Like [`merge()`](#merge), but mutates the target object.
+Like [`merge()`](#merge), but mutates the target object, and does not clone child objects.

     var target = {
         foo: {